leros-dev/leros/README.md

 ### Minor List

+ * Do all asm test in SW simulation as in HW simulation
  * load/store byte indirect
- * Run all asm tests in a single ScalaTest (instead of Makefile loop) to see a summary

 ## Implementation Notes (Leros 16)